Behavior Modification and Management Policy

 - During time spent on digital network and social media.

 The education and prevention strategies may include the following:

 - Promoting a positive school climate where bullying is not acceptable

-- Promoting positive student behaviour and role modeling
+- Promoting positive student behavior and role modeling

-- Creating a whole school approach to the prevention of bullying behaviour
+- Creating a whole school approach to the prevention of bullying behavior

 - Displaying anti-bullying posters around the school

 - Publishing of the school’s “Behavior Modification and Development Policy” on the school’s Website

 - Workshops for students and parents on the appropriate use of social media and cyberbullying.

 - Cross curricular programs that promote positive student relationships